lehuuvinh92/Time-Series-Forecasting-using-Python/README.md

 # Time-Series-Forecasting-using-Python
 ## Step 1
-Install Tensorflow và Anaconda trên máy tính Windows hoặc Ubuntu
+Install Tensorflow and Anaconda on Windows or Ubuntu
 ## Step 2
 Install Spyder IDE for Python in Anaconda
 ## Step 3